Need I say more?

 Maybe it gets better.
 Once you relax into the date and take the expectations off you actually realise this person is more likeable than you thought.

 The problem is, we’re all lonely.
-So we convince ourselves that maybe this person was a better fit than they really were.
+So we convince ourselves that maybe this person was better than they really were.
 And I don’t know about you, but I’m a kind person.
 I like to give people the benefit of the doubt.

 What’s the point though?
 Why drag it out longer than you have to?
 Why make it a whole saga when you could just say what you really wanted to say, “Not bad, but not for me.”